-- 14.1 An employer submitting the mandatory grant application must be a merSETA levy-paying company and must have submitted a Workplace Skills Plan (WSP), Annual Training Report (ATR) where applicable. - 14.3 The merSETA will not fund training for re-licencing purposes, undertaken as part of legislative requirements.
-Re-licensing forms part of an employer's legal obligations. - 14.4 Mandatory grant amounts paid to employers for planned learning interventions may not be equal to the amount requested, in view of the value of mandatory grants that could be less than the training costs projected by the employer. - 14.5 The merSETA will monitor the implementation of at least twenty percent (20%) of all mandatory grants submissions.
+- 14.1 An employer submitting the mandatory grant application must be a merSETA levy-paying company and must have submitted a Workplace Skills Plan (WSP) and Annual Training Report (ATR) where applicable. - 14.3 The merSETA will not fund training for re-licencing purposes, undertaken as part of legislative requirements.
+Re-licensing forms part of an employer's legal obligations. - 14.4 The mandatory grant amounts paid to employers for planned learning interventions may not be equal to the amount requested, in view of the value of mandatory grants that could be less than the training costs projected by the employer. - 14.5 The merSETA will monitor the implementation of at least twenty percent (20%) of all mandatory grant submissions.
 The merSETA has the right to verify any report submitted.
 The Client Liaison Officer (CLO) will conduct verifications at the respective regional offices. - 14.6 Where a company has deviated more than forty percent (40%) from the previous year's workplace skills plan, the company is required to submit a motivation stating the reasons for the deviation.
-The sole reason for the use of the information contained in the deviation motivation would be to assess the trends in the workplace and the circumstances the employer and employees are experiencing. - 14.7 Consideration will be given for the inclusion of training implemented and reported in the ATR, which was not specified in the WSP. - 14.8 Where required, nominated employee/labour Skills Development Facilitators (SDF's) is required to be registered on the NSDMS by the primary SDF, against the specific company and must submit a signed authorisation document to the merSETA before access will be granted.
+The sole reason for the use of the information contained in the deviation motivation would be to assess the trends in the workplace and the circumstances the employer and employees are experiencing.

-Document Title Grants Criteria and Gu Grants Criteria and Guideline Document Number DGD-GL-001 DGD-GL-001 Revision Date 11 July 2022 Page Number Page 29 of 40 Page 29 of 40 Next Revision Date 01 April 2025 Revision Number Rev 04 Access Controlled
+Document Number Grants Criteria and Guideline 2023/24 Document Number DGD-GL-001 Revision Date 06 April 2023 Page Number Page 27 of 38 Next Revision Date 01 April 2025 Revision Number Rev 07 Access Controlled